And

 I’m not asking for “representation.”
 I’m

-the job.
+the structure of the job.
 Because in

 Cleveland, instability isn’t an accident.

-tradition.
-The Browns chew through
+It’s a gridiron tradition.
+The Browns chew

-quarterbacks, coordinators, and
+through quarterbacks, coordinators, and

 coaches like stress balls.
 Then they stare

-into the camera like, “Why
+into the camera like, “Why can’t we ever

-can’t we ever find consistency?”
-Meanwhile,
+find consistency?”
+Meanwhile, the locker

-thinking, So
+room is thinking, So

-are we doing here besides wearing matching
+what exactly are we doing here besides

-clothes and pretending the
+wearing matching clothes and pretending

-dysfunction is mysterious?
+the dysfunction is mysterious?

 A